 Westside location (year round): REI in the Pearl District (NW 14th & Johnson).
 Meet near the parking garage entrance.

-Eastside location (May through September only): Mazama Mountaineering Center at 527 SE 43rd Avenue, Portland, Ore.
+Eastside location (typically May through September, may not restart in 2021 due to COVID): Mazama Mountaineering Center at 527 SE 43rd Avenue, Portland, Ore.

 Year Round: Every Tuesday & Thursday at REI.
 Rain or shine (except major holidays)